s-20/unnamed/Traits.md

 # Traits

 Traits represent things where your character has exceptional ability.
 Even one stack in a Trait means you're good at it.
 Similarly, not having a Trait doesn't mean you're **weak** in that characteristic, just that you can't reliably pull it into your attempts at accomplishing things, or it's not something you can use well.
-FOr example, not having the Smart trait doesn't mean you're dumb.
+FOr example, not having the Clever trait doesn't mean you're dumb.

-Traits are divided into six groups: Physical, Mental, Social, Sensory, and Meta.
+Traits are divided into four groups: Physical, Mental, Social, and Meta.
 Certain things or checks may key into a category of Traits rather than anything more specific.
-For instance, you might be able to [Burn](Burn.md) a Physical Trait to function in a high radiation zone, or a Sensory Trait to act in a [Surprise Round](Engagement.md).

 A well rounded character should have something from at least three categories, but there are no requirements.